 Results in significant sub-average general intellectual functioning with concurrent deficits in adaptive behavior which are manifested during the developmental period.
 Individuals of borderline intelligence may be considered to have qualifying IQ level if there is also serious impairment of adaptive behavior.
 Definitions and classifications shall be consistent with the Case Management Rule Definitions 309-041-0404 (15).

 Full Access serves Lane county.
-There are 14 brokerages across the state of Oregon.
+There are multiple brokerages across the state of Oregon.
 Each county is served in some way by an area brokerage.

 Clients come to Full Access through their county developmental disabilities services case manager.
 Full Access clients must be Oregon residents with a developmental disability, at least 18 years of age, and living at home or on their own (not receiving comprehensive services, foster care or other residential care).
-The county DDS determines which clients are enrolled each month at Full Access from the county waitlist.
-The individual should contact their County Mental Health and Developmental Disabilities office or case manager, to determine if they may be eligible for Brokerage services.
+The county DDS determines which clients are enrolled each month at Full Access.
+The individual should contact their County Mental Health and Developmental Disabilities office or case manager, to determine if they may be eligible for brokerage services.
 Once an individual is eligible for support services through the brokerage they are entitled to receive assistance.